Author - Mat Daniel

 Emotions are data - how can professionals use them to help career and leadership success?

 Emotional Intelligence (EI or EQ) is a set of personal emotional and social skills that help us develop better relationships, greater wellbeing and quality of life, and better personal effectiveness.
-Unlike Cognitive Intelligence (the IQ) which is more or less fixed, Emotional Intelligence can be learnt, developed and measured.
+Unlike Cognitive Intelligence (the IQ) which is more or less fixed, Emotional Intelligence can be learnt and developed.

 What is Emotional Intelligence?